Travancore rupee

 The Travancore Rupee was the highest denomination of currency issued for general circulation.
 The highest face value issued was the '1/2 rupee'.
 While there had been plans to introduce 'One Travancore Rupee', this was never done.
 The half-rupee and the quarter-rupee remained the highest values issued for circulation.
-The Travancore Rulapee was issued until 1946 CE (1121 M.E. or Malayalam Era), remaining in circulation till 1949.
+The Travancore Rupee was issued until the year 1946 remaining in circulation until 1949.
 It was replaced by the Indian rupee following Travancore's accession into India.

 Inscriptions

 Issues of the Travancore Rupee often had the names or insignia of the reigning monarch in English.
 The reverse features inscriptions in the native language of Malayalam as well as the royal insignia of Travancore.
 The inscriptions are largely a direct translation of the front of the coin.
-The year, when printed on the coins was based on the Malayalam calendar (and corresponding Malayalam Era - M.E.) which begins circa 825 CE.
+The year, when printed on the coins was based on the Malayalam calendar (and corresponding Malayalam Era - ME) which begins circa 825 AD.
 Therefore, the year of issue of the coin can be found by adding 825 to it.

-Example - The year of issue of a coin showing 1000, will be 1825 C.E.(or A.D.).
+For example, the year of issue of a coin showing 1000, will be 1825 AD.
 Therefore, the year of issue of the coin with the year 1116, as depicted in the images, will be 1940-41.

-Unlike the Indian Rupee issued by the British and other princely States of India, the Travancore Rupee was subdivided into 7 Travancore Fanams.
+Unlike the Rupee issued by the British and other princely States of India, the Travancore Rupee was subdivided into 7 Travancore Fanams.
 These Fanams were further sub-divided into 4 Chakrams, each of 16 Cash.